yulonglim/tp/docs/UserGuide.md

 #### Undoing a command : `undo`

-Allows you to undo a command that you have entered.
+This undo command allows you to revert the TeachBook to the previous state.
 You most likely will be using this command if you have made a mistake.

+:information_source: Notes about undo:
+* If commands executed results in an error message, TeachBook does not store the outcome, hence you do not have to undo!
+* Commands that do not affect the information displayed or data of TeachBook is not stored (e.g. print, help, etc.), therefore they can't be undone!

 Format: `undo`

 #### Redoing a command: `redo`

-Allows you to redo a command after using an undo command.
+This redo command allows you to redo a command after using an undo command, just in case you did an undo accidentally!

 Format: `redo`

 #### Exiting the program : `exit`

-Exits TeachBook.
+This command helps you to exit TeachBook, while also saving all your data!

 Format: `exit`